sathomas/jsDataV.is/src/text/ch7/01-chart.md

 });
 ```

 We can't simply find the minimum value in the data because we have to account for the distance error.
 As we can see above, <span class="smcp">D3</span>.js accepts a function as a parameter to `d3.min()`, and that function can make the necessary adjustment.
 We can use the same approach for maximum values as well.
-Here's the complete code for defining the domains of both scales.
+Here's the complete code for defining the domains of both scales:

 ``` {.javascript .numberLines}